spokestack/spokestack.io/content/blog/keyword-recognizer-python-tutorial/index.md

 We should note that if swearing's not your thing, this concept also lets you reward yourself for saying nice things—call it a "compliment jar".
 We wouldn't want to limit this tutorial to us reprobates.

-Anyway, the first thing that might come to mind for this use case is a [wakeword detector](/docs/concepts/wake-word): you don't want your app running ASR all day, continuously streaming a pipe of data to wherever; you just want it to notice when you've said certain things.
+Anyway, the first thing that might come to mind for this use case is a [wake word detector](/docs/concepts/wake-word): you don't want your app running ASR all day, continuously streaming a pipe of data to wherever; you just want it to notice when you've said certain things.
 But there's a wrinkle: if movie ratings have taught us anything, it's that certain words are just . . . ickier than others.
 We'd like to make it more expensive to say _\<insert epithet here\>_ than, say, _\<insert milder epithet here\>_.
 (You didn't think we were actually going to suggest profanity for your list, did you?
 This is a family-friendly tech site we're running here.)

 A [keyword recognizer](/docs/concepts/keywords) is perfect for this.
-Trained on a small set of utterances, it acts as a wakeword recognizer and ASR in one, letting you know which utterance it heard without activating a cloud service in the process—your bad habits stay on your device forever.
+Trained on a small set of utterances, it acts as a wake word recognizer and ASR in one, letting you know which utterance it heard without activating a cloud service in the process—your bad habits stay on your device forever.

 Now that we know what we're doing and why, let's get to _doing_ it.